mark-watson/loving-common-lisp/src/dbpedia/README.txt

-This is the stub README.txt for the "webscrape" project.
+This is the stub README.txt for the "dbpedia" project.

 try: